API Reference

 faces(geometry)

-Returns the face connections of a geometry.
-Is allowed to return lazy iterators!
-Use decompose(ConcreteFaceType, geometry) to get Vector{ConcreteFaceType} with ConcreteFaceType to be something like TriangleFace{Int}.
+This is allowed to return lazy iterators.
+Use decompose(ConcreteFaceType, geometry) to get a Vector{ConcreteFaceType} with ConcreteFaceType being something like GLTriangleFace.

 source